taun/taun.github.io/_posts/2016-10-08-the-tech-below-the-surface.markdown

 ## UIDynamics & UIAnimation

-No iOS application would complete without some nice animations.
+No iOS application would be complete without some nice animations.
 FractalScapes core animation is of course the users fractal.
 But that isn't enough is it?
-Each MDObjectListTilesViewer has a UIDynamic & Animation which allows it to be slid to the left or right to expose and "Add" or "Delete" action.
+Each MDObjectListTilesViewer has a UIDynamic & Animation which allows it to be slid to the left or right to expose an "Add" or "Delete" action.

 There is a timer delayed dispatch action to change the alpha of the status indicator background in the top right of the canvas.
 Once there has been no user interaction for a set time, the background of the status indicator is faded out of view to give a cleaner view of the users fractal.
 Once the user re-commences editing, the background is faded back in to increase contrast for the labels.

-If the user has enable iCloud for FractalScapes, each library entry has a little cloud icon to show the iCloud state of the fractal.
+If the user has *enable iCloud* for FractalScapes, each library entry has a little cloud icon to show the iCloud state of the fractal.
 As the fractal is being downloaded from the cloud, the icon is red and slowly fills with blue from the top down to show the progress of the download.
 Once downloaded, the icon fill is transparent so it gets out of the way.
 Uploads/syncs turn the icon blue and it slowly goes clear from the bottom up.

 The fractal drawing canvas uses CoreMotion to add a parallax effect.
 As the user moves their device around, just like on the iPhone home screen, the fractal canvas moves as if it has depth under the screen.
 The tool bar also has parallax but at a slightly higher elevation to add to the depth effect.
 This can all be disabled in the settings.